September 18, 2013

 - Relay Test (5 multi-part problems, each problem solved as a 3-person team in individual stages, no calculators)

-All participants who score 50% or better, or in the 80th percentile or better, in any single event at this tournament will be invited to the Washington Regional Championship, to be held at Evergreen in April 2013!
+All participants who score 50% or better, or in the 80th percentile or better, in any single event at this meet will be invited to the Washington Regional Championship, to be held at Evergreen in April 2014!

-Follow this link to preregister for the tournament.
+Follow this link to preregister for the meet.
 Once you’ve preregistered, you’ll be sent a full set of registration materials.

 In the meantime, if you have questions, please e-mail Brian Walter from this page.